 Durango Housing Costs

 Durango's cost of housing index is about 203.6.
 In addition to being more than twice the national housing cost index, Durango's housing index is higher than Colorado's housing index of 166.1.

-The median list price for all homes in Durango, including single-family homes, condos and townhomes, is around $479,500.
-The housing marketing has experienced an increase of 6.6% year over year.
+The median list price for all homes in Durango, including single-family homes, condos, and townhomes, is around $479,500.
+The housing market has experienced an increase of 6.6% year over year.